mumba-org/mumba/README.md

 Mumba
 ======
-The multi-os p2p application platform based on Chromium
+The p2p application web platform
 ------

 What is it?